 Simoine Kenya is an advocate for racial health equity, who firmly believes that people have a right to be healthy, regardless of socioeconomic or environmental disadvantages.

-Simoine founded The Healthcare Plug out of her love and passion for her community, and simply because she knows that Black, Hispanic, and Native American populations deserve better.
+Simoine founded The Healthcare Plug out of her love and passion for her community, and simply because she knows that Black, Hispanic, and Indigenous patients deserve better.
 As an aspiring physician, she feels compelled to selflessly contribute to the change she wants to see in the field of health and healing.

-She believes that barriers to high-quality healthcare are avoidable, and needlessly impact the health of marginalized communities.
+She believes that barriers to high-quality healthcare are avoidable, and needlessly impact the health of patient populations that are already neglected, overlooked, and overburdened.
 She has helped family members and friends navigate the difficult U.S. healthcare system, and is ready to do the same for others on a larger scale.